dpriskorn/lexeme-combinator/README.md

 This will promp you for each lexeme where 2 parts was successfully found.

+It defaults to fetching 10 lexemes with a minimum length from the working language specified in the config.py.
+It has been tested with Danish and Swedish

 # Thanks
 Big thanks to Nikki and Mahir for helping with the SPARQL query that makes this possible.